Metropolis of Kiev and all Rus': From the Union of Florence to the Union of Brest

-In 1569, the Union of Lublin created a single state, the Polish–Lithuanian Commonwealth, one of the largest countries in Europe at the time.
-It replaced the personal union of the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania with a real union and an elective monarchy.
-After that, the life of the Orthodox Church became much more complicated since Catholic clergy and gentry were more numerous and more powerful.
-Internally, the Orthodox Church was beset with accusations of simony and digamy.
-Prior to his appointment to the metropolis, Metropolitan Sylvester Bilkevych was a civilian who collected tribute from parishioners.
-It is alleged that Metropolitan Jonah III Protasevych sold the metropolis to his successor Elias Kucha, under whom spiritual titles and monasteries were openly bought and sold.

-Metropolis of Moscow and all Rus'
+Patriarchate of Moscow and all Rus'

 At the end of the 16th century, two eastern patriarchs visited Ruthenia.
-First to arrive in 1586 was the Patriarch of Antioch — Joachim VI.
+First to arrive in 1586 was the Patriarch of Antioch—Joachim VI.
 Having become acquainted with the situation, he granted the Lviv Dormition Brotherhood the rights of stauropegia.
 At the same time, the patriarch appointed Bishop Cyril Terlecki of Lutsk as his exarch in the metropolis.
 When traveling across eastern Europe from 1588 to 1589, Patriarch Jeremias II of Constantinople visited Moscow.
 He confirmed the autocephaly of the Eastern Orthodox Church in Russia.
-For the first time since 1448, an Ecumenical Patriarch consecrated a metropolitan in Rus' lands — Job of Moscow — as the Patriarch of Moscow and all Russia.
+For the first time since 1448, an Ecumenical Patriarch consecrated a metropolitan in Rus' lands—Job of Moscow—as the Patriarch of Moscow and all Rus'.